DonIsaac/grapple/README.md

-# grapple
+# Grapple

-Customizable data grid for Rails
+Grapple is a Customizable data grid for Rails.
+Grapple exposes a `table_for` method that uses a `GridBuilder` class to build data grids in your views.
+Use either one of four `GridBuilders` that work out of the box, or extend one and customize it to suit your needs.

 ## Features

 * Modular design
 * Server side rendering
 * Usable out of the box